Kanasia-Moore/SQL-Project/README.md

 # 👋 Hello, I'm Kanasia Moore!

 Welcome to my GitHub profile!
-I’m an aspiring Data Analyst passionate about transforming data into actionable insights and making a positive impact through analytics.
+I’m an Data Analyst passionate about transforming data into actionable insights and making a positive impact through analytics.
 Explore my repositories, discover my projects, and connect with me!

 ---